 The Salvation Army as an Organisation

-- The Salvation Army (being the unincorporated worldwide religious and charitable association)
+- The Salvation Army (being the unincorporated worldwide religious and charitable association);

-- The Salvation Army (New South Wales) Property Trust Act 1929 (NSW)
+- The Salvation Army (New South Wales) Property Trust Act 1929 (NSW);

-- Salvation Army (Queensland) Property Trust Act 1930 (Qld)
+- Salvation Army (Queensland) Property Trust Act 1930 (Qld);

-- Salvation Army (Tasmania) Property Trust Act 1930 (Tas)
+- Salvation Army (Tasmania) Property Trust Act 1930 (Tas);

-- The Salvation Army (Victoria) Property Trust Act 1930 (Vic)
+- The Salvation Army (Victoria) Property Trust Act 1930 (Vic);

-- The Salvation Army (South Australia) Property Trust Act 1931 (SA)
+- The Salvation Army (South Australia) Property Trust Act 1931 (SA);

-- The Salvation Army (Western Australia) Property Trust Act 1931 (WA)
+- The Salvation Army (Western Australia) Property Trust Act 1931 (WA);

-- Salvation Army Property Trust Act 1934 (ACT)
+- Salvation Army Property Trust Act 1934 (ACT); and

-- Salvation Army (Northern Territory) Property Trust Act 2002 (NT)
+- Salvation Army (Northern Territory) Property Trust Act 2002 (NT),

-- Any organisations or bodies corporate owned or operated by any of the bodies above
+- Any organisations or bodies corporate owned or operated by any of the bodies above.

 Your privacy is important to us

-The information we collect and hold
+The personal information we collect and hold

 The Salvation Army performs many functions and provides a wide range of services and programs across Australia.
-We will only collect personal and sensitive information that is necessary for us to carry out these functions and provide these services and programs.
-The type of information we may collect, hold and use, varies depending on the purpose for which it is collected but may include the following (amongst others):
+We will only collect personal (including sensitive) information that is necessary for us to carry out these functions and provide these services and programs; we will only collect sensitive when we have your consent or when we are required or authorised by law to collect such information.